-Proposed and advocated by Dick Buchanan, as drawn from Classical rhetoric, the humanist, strategic view of design thought is essentially about communication and interaction, among people, ideas, values, and cultures towards some resolution of “truth”.
+Proposed and advocated by Richard Buchanan — as drawn from Classical rhetoric and his studies with Richard McKeon at University of Chicago, with a lineage going back to John Dewey — the humanist, strategic view of design thought is essentially about communication and interaction among people, ideas, values, and cultures towards a deliberated resolution of “truth”.

-Unpacking this a bit further, a well-formed rhetorical act, or speech has three core elements that constitute the argument put forth for the audience to interpret and respond to:
+Unpacking this a bit more, a well-formed rhetorical act, or speech has three vital elements that constitute the argument put forth to the audience to interpret and respond:

-Logos: the logical, rational reasoning behind the argument, based on facts, evidence, etc.
+Logos: the logical, rational reasoning behind the argument, based on facts, evidence, data

-Pathos: appeals to the audience’s emotions, sympathies, etc.
+Pathos: appeals to the audience’s emotions and sympathies

-Ethos: a presentational style, conveying the speaker’s voice, tone, and character as deemed to be trustworthy/credible or not by the audience
+Ethos: a presentational style, conveying the speaker’s voice, tone, and character as deemed to be trustworthy/credible (or note) by the audience

-Giving the argument shape is a sense of purpose or goal, impacted by the context or place in which the argument is being made, and of course the various methods employed.
+Giving the argument’s overall shape is a sense of purpose or goal, guided by the context or place in which the argument is being made, and of course the various methods employed.

-So how does this relate back to design thinking?
-What are the qualities shared between rhetorical thinking and design thinking as advocated by CMU/Buchanan?
+So how does this all connect to design thinking?
+What are the qualities shared between rhetorical thinking and design thinking as advocated by Buchanan?

 - Focus on human-centric communication, recognizing the totality of the human being that is addressed with the “speech” (or designed artifact, in this case), not mere one-dimensional users or tools to be exploited for narrow goals.
 Strongly socially-focused, either at the individual or collective levels.

-- A situational POV, taking into account the variety of elements and circumstances that shape the communication and color the audience’s (or customers’) perception: context, activity, task, goals, other people in the situation, other artifacts that arise, etc. It’s not just the speech act (or design) alone in a vaccuum but the total holistic view of all the interrelated pieces impacting each other.
+- A situational perspective, taking into account the variety of elements and circumstances that shape the communication and color the audience’s (or customer’s) perception: context, activity, task, goals, other people in the situation, other artifacts that arise, etc. It’s not just the speech act (or design) alone in a vacuum but the holistic view of all the interrelated pieces impacting each other.

 - An integrative approach, not a piecemeal or episodic way of dealing with problems.
-Looking at how the logical structure, emotional value, and human factors fluidly impact each other.
-Each builds upon each other and should be viewed together, resulting in a full, whole solution.
+Looking at how the logical structure, emotional value, and human factors fluidly influence/inform each other.
+Each builds upon each other and should be viewed together, resulting in a fully formed solution.

 - Conversation is key.
 Dialogue and debate arise through communication and interaction with the audience.
 There are no absolute answers necessarily.
 Iteration and evolution towards some commonly/consensually agreed resolution is the mainstay.

-- There is a strong sense of pulling from other disciplines, leveraging knowlege and experience from other fields, ideas, values as appropriate to make the positive effect upon the audience.
+- There is a necessary, effective sharing across other disciplines, leveraging knowledge and experience from other fields, ideas, or values as appropriate to make the positive effect upon the audience.
 So, multi-disciplinarity is a core aspect as well.